Israel Amter: Communist Party

-In the 1940s, Amter was a member of state secretariat of the CPUSA whose fellows included Si Gerson and Bella Dodd.
+In the 1940s, Amter was a member of state secretariat of the CPUSA.
+His colleagues included Si Gerson and Bella Dodd.

 Communist politics

 Amter was a frequent candidate of the Communist Party for various political offices.
-The first came in 1928 when he ran for Senator of Ohio under an unknown political affiliation.
+The first came in 1928 when he ran for U.S. Senate in Ohio under the Workers Party ticket.
 He managed to receive 2,062 votes, about .09% of the popular vote.
-He also ran for New York Borough President in 1931, for Governor of New York in 1932, 1934, and 1942.
-He ran also for the New York Board of Aldermen in 1936 and for U.S. Senator from New York in 1940.
+He then moved to New York, where he ran for Congress in 1930 and 1938.
+He also ran for Manhattan Borough President in 1931 and 1933, for President of the Board of Aldermen in 1936, for New York City Council in 1937, 1939, and 1941, and for Governor of New York in 1932, 1934, and 1942.
+He was also a candidate for U.S. Senate in 1940, but in the last week of the election the New York Court of Appeals rejected the ballot petitions of the Communist Party's statewide candidates, removing them from the race.

-Arrest, illness
+Later life and death

 Amter developed Parkinson's disease in the 1940s.
 He was indicted under the Smith Act prosecutions of the Communist Party's leadership in 1951, but was severed from the case due to his illness.

-Death

-Israel Amter died age 73 on November 24, 1954.
+Amter died at Columbus Hospital in Manhattan, New York on November 24, 1954.

 Legacy

+Amter's son Don was featured in Red Diapers: Growing Up in the Communist Left, where he reflected on his Communist upbringing and how the Khrushchev report changed his perception of it.
+He later joined the Democratic Socialists of America.

 Allen Ginsberg mentions Amter by name in the poem "America": America when I was seven momma took me to Communist Cell meetings they sold us garbanzos a handful per ticket a ticket costs a nickel and the speeches were free everybody was angelic and sentimental about the workers it was all so sincere you have no idea what a good thing the party was in 1935 Scott Nearing was a grand old man a real mensch Mother Bloor made me cry I once saw Israel Amter plain.
 Everybody must have been a spy."